leiradel/ddlt/README.md

     * Float literals can be suffixed with `@`, `!`, `#`, `f`, `r`, or `d`, in either lower and upper case
   * Strings, where `""` is interpreted as a single quote inside the string.

-The tokenizer can also recognize and return *freeform* blocks, using user-defined delimiters which can have any content inside these delimiters.
+The tokenizer can also recognize and return *freeform* blocks, using user-defined delimiters, and which can have any content inside these delimiters.

 ## Build